Issues around Sex Trafficking

 Signs of Human Trafficking

-Recognizing key indicators of human trafficking is the first step in identifying victims and can help save a life.
+According to the U.S. Department of Homeland Security, recognizing key indicators of human trafficking is the first step in identifying victims and can help save a life.
 Here are some common signals to help recognize human trafficking:

 - Does the person appear disconnected from family, friends, community organizations, or houses of worship?